 As a cultural species, we naturally draw upon socially acquired knowledge and social narratives.
 A classic social psychology experiment by Soloman Asch showed that people tend to public follow group norms, even when they realize the norm is based on something that’s inaccurate.

 Panic buying is one type of herd behaviour.
 It may be triggered by fear of shortages, but panic buying itself can actually result in shortages.
 Panic buying has been seen with the COVID-19 pandemic, and while things like masks and hand sanitizer are logically connected, the toilet frenzy very clearly shows herd behaviour.
-There is no logical reason to hoard toilet paper, and it clearly has no impact on whether or not people get sick, yet store shelves are empty and people are fighting over the last couple of rolls.
+There’s no logical reason to hoard toilet paper, and it clearly has no impact on whether or not people get sick, yet store shelves are empty and people are fighting over the last couple of rolls.

-The first concerns about the toilet paper supply in relation to the coronavirus pandemic were Tweets from Hong Kong on February 5, 2020.
+The first concerns about the toilet paper supply related to the coronavirus pandemic were tweets from Hong Kong on February 5.
 A month later, the toilet paper panic buying had already spread globally.
-Stories and images on news sites and social media played a pivotal role in turning some tweets in Hong Kong to a global frenzy.
+Stories and images on news sites and social media played a pivotal role in creating a global frenzy.

 New threats that aren’t well understood are most likely to provoke herd behaviour responses.
 Car crashes regularly kill people (36,560 in the U.S. in 2018), but no one has been changing their car use behaviour because of that.
 The influenza virus kills large numbers of people each year (12,000-61,000 annually in the U.S. according to the CDC) yet plenty of people choose not to get vaccinated.
 Suicide kills almost 800,000 people globally every year (as per the W.H.O.), but no one seems to be panicking about that.

 I suspect that most people would deny herd behaviour even if they are engaging it.
 After all, if it was logical, people wouldn’t be hoarding toilet paper in the first place.
 I would be curious how much of a difference social media has made in all of this.
-The news media may have their own share of sensationalism, but it seems like social media selectively amplifies the most sensational content.
+The news media has their own share of sensationalism, but it seems like social media selectively amplifies the most sensational content.